samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

     </div>
     <div id="collapseTwelve" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        Take the jumper wires with the colors brown, red, orange, yellow.
+        Take one set of the jumper wires.
 Take the small screwdriver and gently screw these into the motor connector.
+Make sure that the wires aren't crossed over!
 The don't need to be screwed hard, just gently so that if you give them a little tug they can't pull out.
-They should  be connected so that for the Jumper (J) and the Motor (M) wires that: Yellow (J) matches Black (M).
-Orange (J) matches Yellow (M).
-Red (J) matches White (M).
-And Brown (J) matches Red (M).
 Remember righty tighty, lefty loosy!

         <img src="images/assembly1/img20_compressed.jpg" class="img-fluid" alt="assemblyImage">